taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 Written in [data/output-data/topic-word-distribution.txt](data/output-data/topic-word-distribution.txt)

 **Topic distribution per document** \
-Each document talks about the topics identified to different extent.
-For example, document 0 can be 45% topic 0, 45% topic 1 and 10% topic 2.
+Each document talks about the topics identified to a different extent.
+For example, document 0 can be 45% topic 0, 45% topic 1, and 10% topic 2.

 Therefore, it is important to know which documents are dominated by which topics, so that if a reader is interested in knowing particularly about topic 1 they can only read the documents where topic 1 is the major topic.